Python Turtle - Lesson 1¶

 Change direction¶

-At the bottom of your code, add two more lines:
+At the bottom of your code, add these two lines:

 1# Our first turtle program